AydinAbadi/valuEd/README.md

-# ValuEd
-ValuEd: a decentralised service market for students
+# ValuEd: A Blockchain-based Trading Platform to Encourage Student Engagement in Higher Education